johnfonner/TACCLinuxBasics/shell/07-env.md

 For ```bash``` users, there are two startup scripts that are important named ```.bashrc``` and ```.profile```.
 They are both located in your home directory, if they are present, but just typing ```ls``` won't list them.
 In Linux, files starting with a "." are hidden unless you really want to see "all" files using ```ls -a```.

+To set these scripts up, we have examples in the "startup_scripts" directory.
+As an interactive exercise, we will look through these now.